Question: Are Home Inspectors Liable in Ontario?

 Related Article: How Do I Prepare for a Home Inspection as a Buyer or Seller?

-Understanding Home Inspector Liability
+Home Inspector Liability

 The Importance of Inspection Agreements

 Before an inspection, inspectors typically provide clients with an inspection agreement or contract.
 This document outlines the scope of the inspection, any limitations, and often includes clauses that limit the inspector’s liability.
+You should always receive this agreement before the inspection commences, giving you time to review it thoroughly.

 Professional Standards and Insurance